 Explore a variety of mediums at our fun-filled art camps!
-Click on a camp for more information and registration.
+Options are available for ages 5-17.

 Frequently Asked Questions

 9:00am - 1:30pm

 Teen artists get to explore more advanced techniques and materials in this camp.
 Choose from projects with set parameters, or experiment with ideas that really excite you.

 Official lessons run from 9:00am-12:00pm, with supervised open studio time available until 1:30pm if you want to keep working on your projects.

 Campers should wear a mask that covers their mouth and nose, and clothes that they don’t mind getting messy.
 Also, bring a peanut-free snack and water bottle each day.

 $140 for MCMA Members / $180 for Non-Members